Birnirk culture

-The Birnirk culture was a prehistoric Inuit culture dating from the 6th to 12th centuries of the Chukchi Peninsula of Russia and the Alaska North Slope.
-The Birnirk culture first appeared on the American side of the Bering Strait, descending from the Old Bering Sea/Okvik culture and preceding the Thule people; it is distinguished by its advanced harpoon and marine technology.
+The Birnirk culture was a prehistoric Inuit archaeological culture that flourished between the 6th and 12th centuries along the Alaska North Slope and the Chukchi Peninsula of present-day Russia.
+The Birnirk culture first appeared on the American side of the Bering Strait, descending from the Old Bering Sea and Okvik traditions and preceding the Thule people.
+It is distinguished by its advanced harpoon technology and other maritime hunting adaptations.

-A burial mound of the Birnirk culture was discovered in the town of Wales, Alaska; 16 more have been found in Utqiagvik at the "Birnirk site," which is now a National Historic Landmark.
-An ancient Birnirk village has been found at present-day Ukpiaġvik.
+A Birnirk burial mound was discovered at Wales, Alaska, and sixteen more have been identified at the Birnirk site near Utqiagvik, now a National Historic Landmark.
+An ancient Birnirk village has also been documented at Ukpiaġvik, the historic settlement at the site of present-day Utqiagvik.